 Areas of Expertise

-Coal seam gas (CSG / CBM), coal mine methane, unconventional gas, applied geology and geophysics, reservoir characterisation, project management, advanced drilling and geosensing technologies
+Coal mine gas related issues, CSG / CBM, unconventional gas, applied geology and geophysics, reservoir characterisation, fugitive emissions, decarbonisation strategies, project management, advanced drilling and geosensing technologies

-CoalBed counts in its client list all of the major mining companies in Australia, and many of the leading CSG / CBM operators.
-Scott and his son Duncan have developed popular training courses in CBM Fundamentals, Production & Completion, and CBM Drilling which have been delivered to a range of clients in Australia and overseas.
+CoalBed counts in its client list many the major mining companies in Australia, and leading CSG / CBM operators.
+Scott and his son Duncan have developed popular training courses in Coal Mining, CSG Fundamentals, Production & Completion, and CSG Drilling which have been delivered to a range of clients in Australia and overseas.

 CoalBed have developed unique skills in the evaluation of fugitive emissions from shallow open cut mining operations and act as Estimators for companies reporting to the National Greenhouse Office for Carbon Tax compliance.
 The company also manages surface to inseam directional drilling programs for geological exploration and degasification, and have developed expertise in the use of directional drilling data for improved geological modelling.

-Scott has worked in most of the major coal seam gas basins throughout the world, and assisted with technology transfer of CBM skills and advanced directional drilling technology into emerging markets such as China, India, southern Africa, Central Asia and Eastern Europe.
-Recent CBM related experience includes developing fields in Indonesia, Mongolia, Kazakhstan, Thailand, Brazil, Mozambique and Botswana.
+Scott has worked in most of the major coal bearing basins throughout the world, and assisted with technology transfer into emerging markets such as China, India, southern Africa, Central Asia and Eastern Europe.
+Recent coal and CSG related experience includes developing fields in Indonesia, Mongolia, Kazakhstan, Thailand, Brazil, Mozambique and Botswana.

 Scott is the author of a number of papers that have been published in a range of journals and proceedings, and was also the co-recipient of the prestigious Stefanko Award for best paper at the 2008 SME Conference in Denver, CO, USA for a paper titled “A Petroleum Industry Approach to Coal Mine Drainage”.